paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 The success of the Channel 4 identity caused immediate resentment from various ITV regions, which considered the new channel to be its ‘poor relation’ (Lambie-Nairn, 1997, p85), yet it had an identity that was a talking point amongst both industry and public.
 They concluded that it was successful due to the fact that its idents were computer animated (apposed to its consistent and well applied design) and ordered their graphic designers to computerise their logos.

-{% include 'photos' with figures.8
+{% render 'photos' with figures.8
   caption: 'The face of television across all channels became increasingly similar.
 Here are shown idents for BBC1, BBC2 and Thames (an ITV region serving London during weekdays).'
   image_preset: 'thumbnail'
 %}